beshrislambouli/Fault-tolerant-Sharded-Key-Value-Store/README.md

-# 🧠 Distributed Sharded Key-Value Store
+# 🧠 Raft-based Distributed Sharded Key-Value Store

 A distributed, fault-tolerant, and linearizable key-value store built from scratch using the [Raft consensus algorithm](https://raft.github.io/).
 The system supports replication, snapshotting, sharding, and dynamic reconfiguration for high availability and scalability.